 Why did you decide to work at Kotter?

 I decided to work at Kotter because of the people.
 Everyone I met during the interview process was passionate, dedicated, and kind.
 It was easy to see that they all loved working at Kotter, and it was infectious.
+I also firmly believe in the work that we do, and the mission of our company to make millions of people better leaders to the benefit of billions of people.
 On top of that, the work is challenging, exciting, and I’m always learning.
 It’s a great feeling to be excited to come to work every day.

 What’s got you thinking right now?